GreenScheduler/cats/README.md

 ## Documentation

-Full documentation is available at LINK-PENDING.
+Full documentation is available at [greenscheduler.github.io/cats/](https://greenscheduler.github.io/cats/).
 The below sections demonstrate some capability, for illustration, but please consult the documentation for more details.